-A double lumen endotracheal tube is a type of ETT where there are two lumens.
+A double lumen endotracheal tube is a type of intubation device where there are two lumens.

 It is designed to isolate the lungs from one another anatomically and/or physiologically:

-anatomical lung separation: isolatation of diseased lung from contaminating the non-diseased lung
+anatomical lung separation: isolation of diseased lung from contaminating the non-diseased lung

 Drowning is one of the most prevalent causes of non-natural death.
 According to the World Health Organisation (WHO), an estimated 360,000 annual deaths occur due to drowning.

 This article concerns itself with postmortem appearances in fatalities from drowning.
 For non-fatal pulmonary changes pl...